IgnisDa/ryot/docs/content/importing.md

 ## Strong App

-You can import your completed workouts from [StrongApp](https://www.strong.app/).
+You can import your completed workouts from [Strong](https://www.strong.app/) app.
 Make sure you do the import process on a desktop/laptop since the process needs to have multiple tabs open at once.

 ### Steps

-- Login to your account and go to the "Settings" page.
+- Login to your Strong account on the app and go to the "Settings" page.
 - Scroll down to the "General" section and click on "Export data".
-- Upload this file in the input.
+- Send the file to your desktop/laptop and upload it in the input.
 - A new section will appear where you will have to map each exercise from your export.
 For
   example: "Arnold Press (Dumbbell)" -> "Arnold Dumbbell Press".
 All exercises need to be mapped.